giantswarm/crossplane-gs-apis/apidocs/rdscacheclusters.xcomposite.crossplane.giantswarm.io.md

 |Type     |string|
 |Required |**Yes**|

-Name of the transit gateway to peer with
+The name of the peer

 #### `.spec.vpc.transitGateway.peers[*].providerConfigRef`